Digital Marketing in Nepal: Complete Guide (2026)

 Why SEO Should Be Your First Digital Marketing Investment

 With all these channels available, where should a Nepal business start?
-My recommendation, after working with 150+ businesses across the country, is unambiguous: start with SEO.
+My recommendation, after delivering 150+ SEO projects across the country, is unambiguous: start with SEO.

 Here is why.
 Every other digital marketing channel has a linear relationship between spending and results.
 Stop paying for ads, traffic stops.
 Stop posting on social media, reach declines.
 SEO is the only channel where your investment compounds.
 Content you create in month one continues ranking and driving traffic in month twelve, month twenty-four, and beyond.
 The work accumulates rather than evaporating.